Taiwan set to be iced out of annual WHO assembly after Chinese objections

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Taiwan looks likely to be again excluded from an an upcoming annual World Health Organization (WHO) meeting, amid objections to Taiwan’s inclusion by the Chinese – as the U.S. calls on WHO leaders to extend an invitation.
+Taiwan looks likely to be again excluded from an upcoming annual World Health Organization (WHO) meeting, amid objections to Taiwan’s inclusion by the Chinese – and as the U.S. calls on WHO leaders to extend an invitation.

 The World Health Assembly is taking place on May 18-19, and will be held virtually and focus principally on the coronavirus pandemic.